arun13go/arun13go.github.io/_posts/2023-08-11-Azure_OpenAI_on_Enterprise_Data_with_Security.md

 Also, it enables applications to log or audit the prompting and associated events to track the OpenAI model interaction through API Management (be mindful of throughput implications).

-**OpenAI - Authentication (6):** To secure the OpenAI API interaction, there are 2 approaches: a) API keys and b) AAD.
+**OpenAI - Authentication (6):** To secure the OpenAI API interaction, there are 2 approaches:
+1. API keys
+2. Azure Active Directory (AAD)
 It is recommended to use AAD authentication using either managed identity or service principal to grant access with the Azure Services user RBAC role as specified. [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

 AAD provides benefits over a static API key, which is exposed at the app level.
 OpenAI does provide API keys, but it requires compliance with organisation security standards such as key rotation and API keys allow users to have full access to operations such as model deployment, managing training data, fine tuning, and listing all available models.
 So controlling API key access can be done, but it still needs to be configured in RBAC to secure the access.